laurentpayot/floweret/README.md

 average()           // NaN (0/0)
 average(2, 6, 4)    // 4
-average([2, 6, 4])  // TypeMismatch: Argument #1 should be of type 'Number' instead of Array.
+average([2, 6, 4])  // TypeError: Argument #1 should be of type 'Number' instead of Array.
-average(2, true, 4) // TypeMismatch: Argument #2 should be of type 'Number' instead of Boolean true.
+average(2, true, 4) // TypeError: Argument #2 should be of type 'Number' instead of Boolean true.
 ```

 * **:warning:** Rest type can only be the last type of the signature arguments types, [as it should be in JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/rest_parameters#Description).